• Skip to secondary menu

 • Work at Home Mum

-The Problems with Working From Home with a Toddler
+Working From Home with a Toddler

-The Problems with Working From Home with a Toddler
+Working From Home with a Toddler

-They are Very Distracting
+Toddlers are Very Distracting

 “Mummy, look at this leaf I’ve found”, “Mummy, can I have a snack?”
 “Mummy, I can’t reach my blocks” “Mummy, look at this bogey I’ve just picked”.
 Between showing you everything they’ve done (including the things you’d definitely rather not see) and their physical inability to do things for themselves, it seems impossible to work undisturbed for more than about two minutes at a time.